The PFR Pedagogy: How We Practice Getting Rich

 To solve this, we utilize choice architecture, the decision technology of behavioral economics.
 If psychology is the lens through which we see the world, choice architecture is the tripod that steadies the camera.
 It doesn't replace the photographer’s eye; it removes the shake.

 In our classroom, we use this framework to build a "cognitive sieve" for integrating both structural systems and personal behaviors.
 A decision system is only effective if it is supported by consistent habits.
-We don't just teach students how to analyze a stock; we teach them how to automate their savings, how to build good "friction" into their spending habits, avoid the bad friction of "sludge," and how to create a repeatable decision environment where the right choice becomes the default choice.
+We don't just teach students how to analyze a stock; we teach them how to automate their savings, how to build good "friction" into their spending habits, avoid the bad friction of "sludge," and how to create a repeatable decision environment where the right choice for them becomes the default choice.

 We practice a three-step cycle every single week: